 As part of the telecommuting process, you need a home office (or dedicated working space).
-First, establishing a place in your home helps your schedule because you can “commute” to your work space.
-For example, look around your home and select a spot that can hold your computer, offers some quiet space and has a comfortable chair (among other things).
+First, establishing a place in your home helps your schedule because you can “commute” to your workspace.
+So, look around your home and select a spot that can hold your computer, offers some quiet space and has a comfortable chair (among other things).
 For those permanently adjusting to the telecommuting life, then ensure you have space for some office equipment.

 Additionally, Fortune magazine offers some “home office” tips.

 “Just like you wouldn’t go into an office without the right equipment, you’ll want to ensure that your home workspace is an environment that is well suited to get your job done.”

 - Quality Printer/Scanner

 - Multiple Computer Screens